cmuparlay/PIM-tree/README.md

 | G | Generating new dataset files with Zipfian workloads |
 | A | Any time |

+For detailed information about workload generation and test execution, check function `generate_all_test` and `exec` in `./pim_base/include/host/driver.hpp` for more detail.

 ## Code Structure